Last Updated December 1, 2022

 The lake cruise itself is very informative, and you learn a lot about the history of the lake.
 On top of that, the views are spectacular, and you can even get some fresh air on the back deck to enjoy them.

 The Lake Minnewanka cruise includes an expert guide as well as your safety gear.
 Cruises only run during the summer months depending on the weather, since in the winter the lake freezes!
-Also available are fishing tours, and an informative (and delicious!) beer cruise.
 More details (including pricing) can be found here.

-Few people know that Lake Minnewanka is one of the top ten places in Canada to fish for trout.
+Few people know that Lake Minnewanka is one of the top ten places in Canada to fish for lake trout and oversized Rocky Mountain whitefish.
 In fact, it’s one of the most popular fishing lakes in Banff National Park.

 There are also fishing charters available, and they’re recommended for the less experienced.
 On the charter, you’ll head out on a boat for 4 to 6 hours with an expert local guide in search of massive trout and Jumbo Rockies.
 They include all the legal equipment needed, and they’ll even short your fishing license out for you!